christian-schw/devops-capstone-project/README.md

 ### Deploying to Kubernetes
 Manifests / YAML files must be created for the user story `Deploy your Docker image to Kubernetes` so that the microservice can be deployed consistently.<br>
-For the time being, the microservice is deployed manually.
+For the time being, the microservice is deployed manually.<br>
 It will be deployed automatically in `Task 5 - Building an automated CD DevOps Pipeline`.<br>
 The manifests can then be reused.<br>
 <br>
 The PostgreSQL database is needed for the application.<br>